-- 3.7.1 If the fireplace opening is an underfloor draught type, it must be sealed to stop any draughts. - 3.7.2 The fireplace floor should be reasonably flat to ensure that the convection box can be installed without it rocking and so that a good seal can be made at the bottom front of the box. - 3.7.3 The front face of the fireplace should be reasonably flat over the area covered by the convection box top and side flange seals to ensure good sealing.
+- 3.7.1 If the fireplace opening is an underfloor draught type, it must be sealed to stop any draughts. - 3.7.2 The fireplace floor should be reasonably flat to ensure that the hotbox can be installed without it rocking and so that a good seal can be made at the bottom front of the box. - 3.7.3 The front face of the fireplace should be reasonably flat over the area covered by the hotbox top and side flange seals to ensure good sealing.
 These faces should be made good if necessary. - 3.7.4 If the appliance is to be fitted against a wall with combustible cladding, the cladding must be removed from the area covered by the fascia.
 The cladding must also not touch the fascia (See figure 1).
-We suggest that the actual fascia is used as a template to mark the area for combustible cladding removal and that this area is increased by at least 2mm all round. - 3.7.5 If the fireplace opening is greater than the acceptable dimensions given in this guide, do not use the back of a fire surround or marble to reduce the opening.
+We suggest that the actual fascia is used as a template to mark the area for combustible cladding removal and that this area is increased by at least 2mm all round.
+Ensure that the depth of the cladding will not prevent the fitting or subsequent removal of the fascia. - 3.7.5 If the fireplace opening is greater than the acceptable dimensions given in this guide, do not use the back of a fire surround or marble to reduce the opening.
 This may cause cracking of the surround back or marble.

 Figure 1.
-Removal of combustible cladding (Shown with Alpha / Elegant fascia)
+Removal of combustible cladding (Fascia may differ from that shown)